netlify-templates/victor-hugo/site/content/press/commentary-how-can-we-help-people-quit-smoking-pay-them.md

 ---
-articlename: 'Commentary: How Can We Help People Quit Smoking?
+title: 'Commentary: How Can We Help People Quit Smoking?
 Pay Them.'
 date: '2017-11-16'
 summary: >-
   Anti-smoking advocates need to disseminate advice about effective behavior